LoganDSPrice/teachersmanual-test/how-to-write-tests.md

 What's going on above:

-- The `hint` metadata is where we can provide help.
-It accepts a string or array of strings.
+- You can provide additional help to the student by optionally including a `hint` with the `it` or `scenario` method.
+The value should be a string or array of strings.
 - Keep hints in I18n so that they don't clutter up the readability of tests, and so that you can easily add the same hint to multiple relevant tests:

     ```yml